 "Ah, yes.
 The much-speculated-about-Boy-Who-Lived," Bode replied in the same monotonous voice.
 "We have long wished to examine you to see how you survived the Killing Curse when you were a baby.
 We have also learned that you recently survived it again…"

 Swallowing a bit in apprehension at the thought of becoming a guinea pig, Harry replied, "That's not why we're here."

-Minerva said, "We're here because it has come to our attention that Harry is one of the subjects of a prophecy."
+Minerva explained, "We're here because it has come to our attention that Harry is one of the subjects of a prophecy."

 "Oh, yes.
 Row ninety-seven in the Hall of Prophecy if I'm not mistaken.
-S.P.T. to A.W.P.B.D.
+S.P.T. to A.P.W.B.D.
 Dark Lord and Harry Potter.
 Follow me."